Traveling with Children to Vietnam

 We worked on them not putting their fingers in their mouths for months ahead -- one of my daughters bites her nails, and I was afraid she would get sick.
 We gave them each their own waterless hand cleaner to carry.

-We set a standard for best manners -- so that we could just say that and they would know what was expected as we were going through customs, or meeting with officials, or sitting in the ODP office in Bangkok.
-We also let them know that we expected them NEVER to wander away from us, especially in airports.
+We set a standard for best manners -- so that we could just say that and they would know what was expected as we were going through customs or meeting with officials, We also let them know that we expected them NEVER to wander away from us, especially in airports.

 They had to be willing to get the shots.